Alan-Copa/Alan-Copa/README.md

 Tech-driven finance enthusiast with a solid foundation in informatics focusing on software development, machine learning, and blockchain technology.
 Currently pursuing a Master’s in Financial Technology and Computing at USI, backed by leadership experience as a Swiss Army sergeant.
 Passionate about the intersection of finance and technology, AI solutions, cryptocurrencies, decentralized finance, space exploration, and geopolitics.

+## :gear: Projects
+All the descriptions of my projects (along with some demos), pitch decks, business plans can be found on [my website](https://aagcopa-portfolio.vercel.app/).

 ## :wrench: Technologies and Tools

 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=ee672f)